Anthony Beauvillier: New York Islanders

 On September 1, 2021, Beauvillier signed a three-year, $12.45 million contract with an average annual value of $4.15 million, to remain with the Islanders.
 After signing the contract, Beauvillier expressed his excitement about remaining with the team, saying: "I'm very excited to be here.
 There's nowhere else I'd rather play."
 Although he finished the 2021–2022 NHL season with 12 goals and 22 assists, his game was often derailed due to him entering the NHL's COVID-19 protocol.
 He first entered the protocol on November 20 but was activated the following day.
 At the time, Beauvillier was tied for third on the Islanders with seven points through 13 games.
 Beauvillier added one more point by his 24th game before entering the NHL's COVID-19 protocol on December 26.
 He was activated off the protocol list on January 1, 2022, and he scored in his first game back in a 3–2 win over the Edmonton Oilers.
 On March 24, Beauvillier set numerous franchise records by scoring a goal within the first nine seconds of their game against the Detroit Red Wings.
 His goal was the earliest in any Islander home game, surpassing John Tavares, and second fastest in franchise history behind Bryan Trottier.
-He later endured a nine game scoring drought that was snapped in a loss to the Toronto Maple Leafs on April 17.
+He later endured a nine-game scoring drought that was snapped in a loss to the Toronto Maple Leafs on April 17.
 The loss resulted in the Islanders failing to qualify for the 2022 Stanley Cup playoffs.
 Shortly after their elimination, Beauvillier suffered an upper-body injury but was not placed on injured reserve as he was considered day-to-day.
 He missed four games before returning to the lineup for a game against the Capitals on April 28 and playing 15:27 minutes of ice time.
 Beauvillier finished the season with 12 goals and 22 assists as a mainstay on the third line with Anders Lee and Nelson.

 Beauvillier returned to the Islanders for his seventh season during the 2022–23 season.
 He tallied his 100th career assist on November 3, 2022, after helping on Ander Lee's goal during a game against the St. Louis Blues.
 Beauvillier later recorded his 200th career point with an assist on Nelson's goal during a 3–0 win over the Chicago Blackhawks on December 4.
 At the time of the milestone, Beauvillier had tallied five goals and six assists for 11 points through 25 games.
-A few games later, Beauvillier collied hard into the end boards during a 6-4 win over the New Jersey Devils.
+A few games later, Beauvillier collided hard with the end boards during a 6–4 win over the New Jersey Devils.
 He returned to the game for one shift but left the remainder of the game.
 He missed two games before scoring in his return while playing on a line with Nelson and Josh Bailey.
 He also recorded three shots on net and played 14:07 minutes of ice time during their 5–4 loss to the Arizona Coyotes.